moble/quaternion/auto_version/README.md

 # Goals

-The `calculate_version` function constructs a version number from the date.
-This will be of the form
+The `calculate_version` function constructs a version number from the date and git status, resulting in a version identifier that is compatible with [PEP 440](https://www.python.org/dev/peps/pep-0440/), containing enough information to make sense and uniquely identify this version in a useful way, but also be automatic.
+The result will be of the form

-    2015.02.15.dev82e4326
+    2015.02.15.dev137249574

-where `2015.02.15` represents the date of the commit, and `82e4326` is the shortened hash of the commit.
-Additionally, if the code is not in a clean state (changes have been made since the last commit), then `-dirty` will be appended to the version.
+where `2015.02.15` represents the date of the commit, and `137249574` is the shortened hash of the commit in integer form.
+To get the actual (shortened) hash out of this, convert back to hex using `hex('137249574')[2:]` — which is `82e4326` in this case.
+Additionally, if the code is not in a clean state (changes have been made since the last commit), then `+dirty` will be appended to the version.
 This form requires the ability to run a few simple `git` commands from `python`.
-If that is not possible, the system will fall back to using the current date (at the time of installation), preceded by `0.0.0.dev`, so that version ordering will work safely.
+If that is not possible, the system will fall back to using the current date (at the time of installation), preceded by `0.0.0.dev`, so that version ordering will work conservatively.
 In particular, note that the calling of shell functions from python is a little delicate in python 2.6 and lower.

 The `build_py_copy_version` class wraps the basic `build_py` class used in the standard setup function, but adds a step at the end to create a file named